 We have some raw, ungraded commons available for sale for starting at $27.
 While you're at it, head over to eBay and grab any reprint/counterfeit T206 cards that you can use to compare to an original.

-Once you have your cards, and the needed equipment (black light and a loupe), you should be well on your way to become an expert at authenticating T206 cards.
+Once you have your cards and the needed equipment (black light and a loupe), you should be well on your way to becoming an expert at authenticating T206 cards.

 If you see any cards at auction that look suspect, feel free to let us know at help@allvintagecards.com